calphun/calphun/README.md

 - 👋 Hi, I’m Calvin :)
-- 👀 I’m interested in Cyber, IT, Security Operations, and Gaming
+- 👀 You can find all of my personal projects here!
 - 🌱 I’m currently working on my Bachelor's
-- 📫 How to reach me Calphunn@outlook.com (Only for professional inquiries please!)
+- 📫 How to reach me: Calv.Phun@gmail.com
-- 😄 Pronouns: He/They

 <!---
 calphun/calphun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.